 The course specification is available to download for further information.

-The MSc course is under the overall direction of Dr Nick Voulvoulis, Reader in Environmental Technology and Head of the CEP Environmental Quality Research Group.
+The MSc course is under the overall direction of Dr Mike Tennant, Lecturer in Business and Environment.